UPS Ground vs FedEx Ground

 Frequently Asked Questions

 UPS Ground is typically $1-3 cheaper per package at retail rates for most weights and distances.
 However, FedEx often offers more aggressive discounts to business accounts.
 The best approach is to compare rates on each specific shipment, as pricing varies by origin, destination, weight, and dimensions.
+With I'd Ship That you see the full price for both carriers before you buy, side by side, so you pick the cheaper valid rate on every label instead of guessing.

 UPS Ground has a slight edge in on-time delivery consistency, which is why many businesses consider it the gold standard for ground shipping.
 FedEx Ground has improved significantly and both carriers deliver on-time over 90% of the time.
 For most shippers, the reliability difference is not large enough to be the sole deciding factor.